March 9, 2023

 Domain Due Diligence – What to Do Before You Buy

-It’s advisable to perform some due diligence before buying anything.
-For example, before buying a car, it’s helpful to have a trusted mechanic perform an inspection and to review the vehicle’s service history.
+When buying a car, it’s helpful to have a trusted mechanic perform an inspection and to review the vehicle’s service history before handing over your cash.
 A similar thing applies to purchasing domain names.
-It’s necessary to perform proper due diligence or risk wasting money.
-This article will give you a due diligence checklist to follow to ensure you make a worthy purchase.

 Why You Need To Conduct Due Diligence For Any Potential Acquisition